spslater/obsidian-cursor-location-plugin/README.md

 This plugin for [Obsidian](https://obsidian.md/) displays the location of the cursor (character and line number).

+Currently, the plugin is Desktop Only because the mobile apps do not support custom status bar items.

 ## Demo
+This demo uses an older version of Obsidian, but the output functions the same.
 ![Demo Gif](demo.gif)

 ## Settings